harding/old-docs-history-bitcoin.org/_includes/guide_payment_processing.md

   the Bitcoin address mjSk1Ny9spzU2fouzYgLqGUD8U41iR35QN.

 * Bob discovers Alice paid too many satoshis.
-Being an honest fellow, Bob refunds the extra satoshis to the mjSk[...] address.
+Being an honest fellow, Bob refunds the extra satoshis to the mjSk... address.

 This seems like it should work, but Alice is using a centralized multi-user web wallet which doesn't give unique addresses to each user,